magic/core/README.md

 ##### 0.0.14 - unreleased
 * update @magic/css which updates postcss
 * color theme vars now export grey and bluegrey. copies gray and bluegray.
+* config.BABEL is now being used for babel build

 ##### 0.0.15 - unreleased
 ...